- What are some attractions to visit in Tallahassee?

 Goodwood Museum and Gardens

-The Goodwood Museum & Gardens is an exciting destination that features a grand 1830s plantation house sitting on 16 acres of landscaped lawns and gardens with old majestic oaks and outbuildings.
+The Goodwood Museum and Gardens is an exciting destination that features a grand 1830s plantation house sitting on 16 acres of landscaped lawns and gardens with old majestic oaks and outbuildings.
 One of the best examples of antebellum architecture, the plantation house contains its original art, glass, furniture, porcelain, textiles, and more.

 The plantation house is also known for its early fresco ceilings, an especially beautiful feature of the house.
 The rooms are decorated to show visitors what the house would have looked like around the time of World War I. Guided tours are offered Tuesday to Saturday.
 Various parts of the museum and gardens can be rented for special events, including the Carriage House Conference Center, the Jubilee Cottage, and the Laundry Cottage.